-China needs a new government agency to stop huge university IP portfolios sitting dormant, says SIPO official 20 Oct 17
+China needs a new agency to stop huge university IP portfolios sitting dormant, says SIPO official 20 Oct 17

 This week the Intellectual Property Department here in Hong Kong played host to the annual meeting focused on IP developments on the mainland and its two Special Administrative regions (Macao being the other).
 One of the main topics was university tech transfer issues, and it was in this area that SIPO officials most frankly acknowledged the need for significant reform.
 Based on their comments, there could be big changes ahead in the field.